 Note: The shared responsibility payment in 2017, for those without minimal essential coverage or an exemption, is 2.5% of the taxpayer’s annual income in excess over the filing requirement or $695 per person for the year, whichever is higher.

 The Act would double the basic exclusion amount for estates of decedents dying during tax years 2018 through 2025 and for gifts made during those tax years.
 The Act would not repeal the estate, gift or generation skipping tax for estates valued greater than the increased basic exclusion.
-Under the Act, the basic exclusion amount for each person would be $11.2 million in 2018 (double the $5.6 million exclusion provided under current law).
+Under the Act, the basic exclusion amount for each person would be $11.2 million in 2018 (Rev. Proc.
+2018-18 has set this amout at $11,180,000).
 Portability would continue to allow a surviving spouse to elect to preserve the deceased spouse’s unused exclusion.
 Likewise, basis adjustment would continue at death for all estates.In 2026, basic exclusion amounts would return to current levels.

 Note: In 2016, there were only 5,219 estate tax returns filed for taxable estates.
 Only 682 of those taxable estates had any farm property (2% of total taxable assets).
 This change would significantly lower this number for impacted tax years.